Constructing Priors that Penalize the Complexity of Gaussian Random Fields: Details for the simulation study

+A clear weakness of the reference priors is that they must be re-derived when components are added to the model or the observation process is changed.
+The PC prior can be used in any model since its derivation is observation-process agnostic and results in a prior for the model component itself and not the whole model.
+The frequentist coverage resulting from using Model2 with PriorPC for 500 of the realizations in Data3 is estimated similarly as in Section \ref{sec:FreqCov}.

 The experiment is repeated for 64 different settings of the prior: the hyperparameter \(\rho_0\) varies over \(\rho_0 = 0.0025, 0.01, 0.04, 0.16\) and the hyperparameter \(\sigma_0\) varies over \(\sigma_0 = 40, 10, 2.5, 0.625\).
 This covers a broad range of values from too small to too large.
-The values in Table \ref{tab:SLR} are similar to the values in Table~\ref{tab:PriorPC_01} except that the credible intervals are slightly longer.
-The longer credible intervals are reasonable since the binomial likelihood gives less information about the spatial field than direct observation of the spatial field.
-The coverage for marginal variance is good even for grossly miscalibrated priors, but the coverage for range is sensitive to bad calibration for range and the coverage is somewhat higher than nominal for the well-calibrated priors.
+The values in Table \ref{tab:SLR} are similar to the values in Table~\ref{tab:PriorPC_01} except that the equal-tailed credible intervals are slightly longer.
+The longer credible intervals are reasonable since the binomial likelihood gives less information about the spatial field than direct observations.
+The coverage for the marginal variance is good even for grossly miscalibrated priors, but the coverage for range is sensitive to bad calibration for range and the coverage is somewhat higher than nominal for the well-calibrated priors.
 This is a feature also seen in the directly observed case in Section~\ref{sec:FreqCov}.
+For completeness, the corresponding 95\% HPD credible intervals are shown in Table \ref{tab:hpd_SLR}.
+The table shows that the coverage for range is too low for $\rho_0 = 0.0025$ and $\rho_0 = 0.01$ and that the coverage is too high for $\rho_0 = 0.04$ and $\rho_0 = 0.16$.
+This was also the case for Gaussian observations, and the HPD intervals are more sensitivity to the hyperparameters than the equal-tailed credible intervals for PriorPC.